rayaanabdullah/task/README.md

    - Visualize performance with Confusion Matrices and AUC-ROC curves.

 6. **Model Tuning**:
-   - Fine-tune hyperparameters using methods like Grid Search or Random Search.
+   - Fine-tune hyperparameters using Random Search.

 ### Deliverables:
 - Two Jupyter notebooks or Python files implementing the models.